mraiser/newbound_discord/README.md

 *Instead of moving the data/discord and runtime/discord folders you can create symbolic links to them, leaving your git project folder intact for easy updating*

-# This project was recently ported to Rust from java.
+# This project was recently ported to Rust from Java.
 The rest of this README has not been updated since then and doesn't really apply anymore.
 It's only still here as a placeholder for me to drop in updates (hopefully soon).

 # Demo
 [![Newbound DiscordBot](http://img.youtube.com/vi/2CnYH8UGGNw/0.jpg)](http://www.youtube.com/watch?v=2CnYH8UGGNw "Newbound DiscordBot")